silverbulletmd/silverbullet/Library/Std/Config.md

         type = "string",
         description = "Optional description of the action button" },
+      priority = {
+        type = "number",
+        description = "Optional priority: the higher the earlier the button will appear in the list" },
       mobile = {
         type = "boolean",
         description = "Optional boolean indicating if the action button is applicable for mobile"